 Central African Republic

 Millions of people are dependent on humanitarian assistance.
-MSF sees the direct consequences of violence on the health of individuals and entire communities: wounded people needing care, children not able to reach medical facilities during malaria season, vaccination coverage and HIV and tuberculosis (TB) treatment interrupted, and pregnant women left without assistance before, during or after birth.
+Our teams see the direct consequences of violence on the health of individuals and entire communities: wounded people needing care, children not able to reach medical facilities during malaria season, vaccination coverage and HIV and tuberculosis (TB) treatment interrupted, and pregnant women left without assistance before, during or after birth.

 After the deadly civil war that took place in 2013-2014, CAR enjoyed a period of relative calm.
 However, tensions between numerous armed groups exploded again at the end of 2016, throwing the country into a renewed spiral of violence.
 The conflict raged on throughout 2017 and into 2018.
 Violent attacks in several locations aggravated the already dire health needs of the population, 15 per cent of whom - or close to 700,000 people - are displaced.